ERC-Midrash/UD_Hebrew-PostRab/not-to-release/README.md

 ## Scripts Overview

-### `convert_from_gsheet_tsv.py` (not yet implemented)
+### `convert_from_gsheet_tsv.py`

 Script for converting TSV files generated from the tagging staff's internal spreadsheet into proper CoNLL-U format.
 This utility streamlines the workflow from Google Sheets-based annotation to the standard CoNLL-U format required for the Universal Dependencies corpus.
-It integrates functionality from both the CoNLL-U fixer and validation scripts for a seamless conversion process.
+The pipeline includes normalization, fixing, **conversion to IAHLT segmentation (removal of phantom tokens)**, and validation for a seamless conversion process.

 Usage:

 ```
 python convert_from_gsheet_tsv.py -i input_file -o output_file [-l log_file]
 ```

+The conversion pipeline performs the following steps:

+1. Normalizes TSV content.
+2. Fixes token IDs and ranges.
+3. **Converts to IAHLT segmentation (removes phantom tokens).**
+4. Validates the resulting CoNLL-U file.

 ### `replace_literal_unicode.py`